jannikmi/timezonefinder/docs/2_use_cases.rst

 If you want to use your own data set, create a ``combined.json`` file with the same format .json as the timezone-boundary-builder and follow the above instructions.

+You can also use data files from another location as described :ref:`HERE <init>`

 Django
 ------